MarGhifari/Dataset-Perpustakaan/Readme.md

 <b>EN:</b><br>
 This file contains dataset which contains library list around Indonesia

-<b>Attention</b> This file is still under developing we're not responsible for the wrong use of the data
+<b>Attention</b> This file is still under developing we're not responsible for the wrong use of the data and we <b>do not</b> own any copyright in these data

 Province: West Java
   - ITB Library